 Before Buying a London Ontario Townhouse or Townhome:

-Buying a condominium in London Ontario is far different than buying a single-family home, though similar, you will want to know:
+Buying a condominium in London, Ontario is far different than buying a single-family home, though similar, you will want to know:

 - the condominium regulations?

-- the by-laws?
+- The by-laws?

-- who are the board of directors?
+- Who are the board of directors?

-- what do the condo fees include?
+- What do the condo fees include?

-- financial stability of the condo corporation?
+- Financial stability of the condo corporation?

-- projected large capital expenses?
+- Projected significant capital expenses?

 - 26 other questions you may want an answer for.